linea-it/tno/frontend/user_docs/docs/user-guide/subscription-guide.md

 Here users will access the [Dashboard](https://solarsystem.linea.org.br/dashboard/) (https://solarsystem.linea.org.br/dashboard/) page which contains three main tools: [Statistics](https://solarsystem.linea.org.br/dashboard/stats), [Prediction of Occultation](https://solarsystem.linea.org.br/dashboard/prediction-of-occultation), and [Occultation](https://solarsystem.linea.org.br/dashboard/occultation).

-Once the user select one of the three main options in the [dashboard](https://solarsystem.linea.org.br/dashboard/) page, it is possible to access a side menu by clicking on the [ico] located in the top left corner.
+Once the user select one of the three main options in the [dashboard](https://solarsystem.linea.org.br/dashboard/) page, it is possible to access a side menu by clicking on the ☰ icon located in the top left corner.

 ### User Info